9.9 Score with 47 Reviews

 Keeping Your Home Cool

-One of the most effective ways to stay safe in hot weather is to keep your home as cool as possible.
+One of the most effective ways to stay safe and comfortable during hot weather is to keep your home as cool as possible.
+While it can be tempting to open windows as soon as temperatures rise, a few simple steps can help prevent heat from building up indoors throughout the day.

 Staying Safe Throughout the Day